Thanks to rising food costs, shoppers are once again warming up to frozen food.

 Frozen food has been on my mind a lot over the last few weeks, which is … unusual.

 It started with a comment from a member in a Facebook group that I help moderate.
-The group is focused on cooking fresh, in-season vegetables.
+The group focuses on cooking fresh, in-season vegetables.
 But sometimes logistics get in the way.
 In this case, the member had to substitute frozen broccoli for fresh in a recipe and the results were disappointing.

 Was the frozen broccoli to blame?
 No, she just needed some pointers to make that substitution with more confidence and better results next time.